Relaxation of Bosons in One Dimension and the Onset of Dimensional Crossover: Model of the atomic collision in molecular dynamics calculation

-As concerns the radial quantum numbers, we begin with the option Because of the parity conservation, the radial energy of a pair of atoms in the course of collision can change by a multiple of $2\hbar \omega _\perp $.
-If the kinetic energy of the relative motion is less than $2\hbar \omega _\perp $, then the increase of the radial energy is impossible.
+Concerning the transverse quantum numbers, we begin with the option Because of the parity conservation, the transverse energy of a pair of quasiparticles in the course of a collision can change by a multiple of $2\hbar \omega _\perp $.
+If the kinetic energy of the relative motion is less than $2\hbar \omega _\perp $, then the increase of the transverse energy is impossible.
 In the opposite case,

-the increase of the radial energy by $2\hbar \omega _\perp $ is possible.
+the increase of the transverse energy by $2\hbar \omega _\perp $ is possible.
 The probability of such an event is